-13. Treatment of military basic housing allowances under low-income housing credit low-income tenant for the low income housing tax credit program.
+10. Treatment of military basic housing allowances under low-income housing credit

+The bill extends a provision whereby any military basic housing allowance received by an active member of the military is not considered income for purposes of calculating whether an individual qualifies as a low-income tenant for the low income housing tax credit program.
 The provision expired at the end of 2013.
 The proposal would continue this treatment for two additional years.
-A two-year extension of this provision is estimated to cost \$49 million over 10 years.
+A two year extension of this provision is estimated to cost \$49 million over 10 years.